 Transplant services in Southern California

 The Comprehensive Transplant Center at Riverside Community Hospital has been performing lifesaving organ transplants in the Inland Empire since 1996.
-Our transplant team performs kidney and pancreas transplants and living donor transplants.
+Our transplant team performs kidney, pancreas, liver transplants and living donor transplants.
 We are the only transplant center in Riverside County.

 We are committed to providing high-quality, comprehensive care for our patients undergoing an organ transplant.
 You are never alone, and our doctors are by your side throughout the transplant journey to help you return to daily life after surgery.